vuejs/vue-loader/docs/vi/configurations/custom-blocks.md

-# Custom Blocks
+# Các khối tùy biến

-> Requires 10.2.0+
+> Yêu cầu phiên bản 10.2.0+

-You can define custom language blocks inside thuộc tính `*.vue` files.
-The content of a custom block will be processed by the loaders specified in the `loaders` object of `vue-loader` options and then required by the component module.
+Bạn có thể định nghĩa các khối ngôn ngữ tùy biến bên trong các tệp `*.vue`.
+Mã nguồn bên trong các khối ngôn ngữ tùy biến sẽ được xử lý bởi các loader được chỉ định bên trong đối tượng `loaders` của tùy chọn `vue-loader` and then required by the component module.
 The configuration is similar to what is described in [Cấu hình Loader nâng cao](../configurations/advanced.md), except the matching uses the tag name instead of the `lang`.

 If a matching loader is found for a custom block, it will be processed; otherwise the custom block will simply be ignored.
 Additionally, if the found loader returns a function, that function will be called with the component of the `*.vue` file as a parameter.